joannlap/js-bootcamp/Day 5: flow-control.md

 6. After 5 seconds the callback function calls: 'Hi, Jo-Ann dit is van de eerste functie... sorry, but better late than never :'

 ## Promises

+With a promise, instead of bundling all dependencies into one code block and sending the entire thing off to the browser, we’re able to separate them out.